1990–91 AS Roma season

-Associazione Sportiva Roma won the Coppa Italia and reached the final of the UEFA Cup, which compensated for Ottavio Bianchi's problematic league season, where Roma finished a mere 9th place, their worst season since 1979.
+The 1990–91 season saw AS Roma win Coppa Italia and reach the final of the UEFA Cup, which compensated for Ottavio Bianchi's problematic league season, where Roma finished a mere ninth place, their worst season since 1978–79.

-In the UEFA Cup, Roma reached the two-legged final, where Inter won at home by 2–0, a result which a Ruggiero Rizzitelli goal in the return leg could not cancel out.
+In the UEFA Cup, the club reached the two-legged final, where Inter won at home 2–0, a result which a Ruggiero Rizzitelli goal in the return leg could not cancel out.
 Instead, a 3–1 win at home and a draw at the Stadio Luigi Ferraris against Sampdoria secured the 1990–91 Coppa Italia, the club's seventh Coppa Italia.